redwoodjs/redwoodjs-com-archive/docs/appConfiguration.md

 Setting `open` to `true` like this will open the browser to web's `host:port` (by default, localhost:8910) after the dev server starts.
 If you want your browser to stop opening when you `yarn rw dev`, set this to false.
 Or just remove it entirely.

 You can also provide the name of a browser to use instead of the system default.
 E.g., `open = 'Firefox'` will open Firefox regardless of which browser's the default on your system.

+When you generate a new app the `open` value will be set to `true` by default for you.
+When you remove the `open` key from the `redwood.toml` file we will default to `false`.

 There's a lot more you can do here.
 For all the details, see Webpack's docs on [devServer.open](https://webpack.js.org/configuration/dev-server/#devserveropen).